 Productivity losses, usability concerns, alarm fatigue, data blocking accusations, security concerns, and limited functionality have become depressingly commonplace complaints for a staggering number of providers – and that doesn’t even begin to address the vitriol reserved for CMS and the EHR Incentive Programs themselves.

 At the root of all these grievances is a lack of health data interoperability.

-Previously of little concern to fee-for-service organizations who had no reason to care about what was happening outside of their own health systems, interoperability has become a primary goal for providers who are anticipating the inescapable importance of the healthcare information exchange and actionable insights that will support the transition to value-based reimbursement and population health management.
+Previously of little concern to fee-for-service organizations who had no reason to care about what was happening outside of their own health systems, interoperability has become a primary goal for providers who are anticipating the inescapable importance of actionable insights that will support the transition to value-based reimbursement and population health management.

 Interoperability, or the capability to send data across health IT systems and receive it in a readable, usable manner, is the cornerstone of the industry’s efforts to ensure that patient information follows the individual across all of his or her interactions with the care continuum.

 But the paths along which this data needs to travel are growing increasingly complex, and providers are notoriously short on resources to stretch any further than they are stretched already.

 With so much to manage just to keep the doors open and the lights on, healthcare organizations have started to lean hard on the only part of the industry that still has more to give.
 Their vendors.